kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/Popup.md

 ## Close popup

-Closes the active popup opened in the page
+Closes an active popup that is currently open in the page

 ###### Syntax